WaterHyacinthInNANHU/PyGPTClient/README.md

    chatgpt-api
    ```

 3. Edit your questions in `gpt_client.py`.
-Responds will be saved to `results` as json.
+Responses will be saved to `results` as json files.

 	```python
 		# example usage